EirikV/meteor-workshop/README.md

 *__Tip:__ you can create a helper function for your message in `chat-app.js` to format the time property of a message.*

-*__Tip:__ template helper have to run on the client only, so wrap your client code in an if-statement: `if(Meteor.isClient)`*
+*__Tip:__ template helper have to run on the client only, so wrap your client code in an if-statement: `if(Meteor.isClient)`.*

 Great, now you have a template to display a single message.
-But in a chat application, you of course need to display several messages.
+In a chat application you might, of course, need to display several messages.
 So let's create another template that will hold all messages as well as the textarea for adding new messages - a `MessageContainer` if you will (more on adding a message later).

 *__Tip:__ grab the markup from the base structure in the [style guide](chat-app/client/css/).*

 This template will need to iterate over some messages, so you will need to use a block helper.
 Also, the messages will need to come from somewhere.
 For now, create a template helper function in `chat-app.js` for your `MessageContainer` that just returns an array with some dummy messages.

-*__Tip:__ remember to put your client code in an if: `if(Meteor.isClient)`*
+*__Tip:__ remember to put your client code in an `if(Meteor.isClient)`.*

 ### 3. Do something a litte more useful
 Allright!
 You now have a basis for displaying some messages, but you are just returning a static array - that's not very useful, now is it?
 Time to store messages in the database.